 GRADUATE ASSISTANTSHIP: An application and three letter of recommendation (within the last year).
 Student can apply for an academic year or a specific term.
 Summer is not included in the academic year appointment and a separate application is required.
 Departments have the ability to access a listing of incomplete Graduate Assistantship applications by using Infoview.
 The listing will provide you with the name, WKU ID number, aid year, period of application (fall, spring, summer, or year), and the list missing documents.
 Detailed information about accessing the report can be found here.

-GRADUATE ASSISTANTSHIP CONTINUATION: Please remind GA's to complete a GA continuation form if they wish to reapply for a GA position for next semester or academic year (depending on GA appointment).
-The GA continuation form may be found here.
+GRADUATE ASSISTANTSHIP CONTINUATION: Please remind GAs to speak with their advisor if they wish to reapply for a GA position for next semester or academic year (depending on GA appointment).

-GRADUATE STUDENT RESERCH GRANT: Funding for research up to $1500 for one year, with a maximum of three grants per degree.
+GRADUATE STUDENT RESEARCH GRANT: Funding for research up to $2000 for one year, with a maximum of three grants per degree.
 A Graduate Council sub-committee meets once monthly as needed to review applications.
-More information and the application can be here.
+More information and the application can be found here.